 Board Governance/Fiduciary Audits - During the summer of 2003, a number of concerns regarding the administration and operations of the retirement systems were raised at the ORSC meetings.
 In response to these concerns, the House and Senate each introduced omnibus pension reforms bills that generally seek to improve accountability, oversight and professional standards with respect to the governance of the five retirement systems.
-(See S.B.
-133 under section entitled Reports on Enacted Pension Legislation).
 The ORSC also voted to have fiduciary performance audits of STRS and OP&F completed.
-The audits will cover the following areas, which include a review of all administrative costs:
+The audits covered the following areas, which include a review of all administrative costs:

 - A. Investment Issues

 - 1. Current Investment Policies

 - 2. Portfolio Risk

 - 3. Investment Performance

 - 4. Investment Management Structure and Costs

 - 5. Use of External Consultants

 - 6. Asset Allocation

 - 7. Brokerage Practices

 - 8. Due Diligence Procedures/Selection of Investment Service Providers

 - 9. Statutory Provisions and Administrative Rules

 - 10. Conflicts of Interest

 - 11. Custodial Structure

 - 12. Internal Controls and Risk Management

 - 13. Investment Accounting

 - B. Management Issues

 - 1. Board Governance, Policies, and Oversight

 - 2. Efficiency and Effectiveness of Organizational Structure and Resources

 - 3. Ability to Attract and Retain Employees

-- 4. Monitoring of Investments and Reporting

-- 5. Reporting to the ORSC
+- 4. Monitoring of Investments and Reporting - 5.
+Reporting to the ORSC

-The ORSC contracted with Independent Fiduciary Services, Inc. to complete the audits of both STRS and OP&F. Findings and recommendations of the audits for legislative consideration, some of which may be applicable to the other retirement systems, will reported to the Council upon completion.
+The ORSC contracted with Independent Fiduciary Services, Inc. to complete the audits of both STRS and OP&F. Recommendations from the audits, some of which may be applicable to the other retirement systems, are included in the "Fiduciary Audits" section of this report.
+The Council will be reviewing those recommendations throughout the next legislative session.